learn-co-curriculum/rails-flatiron-store-checkout/README.md

 2. Better Cart UX
   * A user should be able to delete a line_item from the cart
   * A user should be able to change the quantity of a line_item from the cart
-  * A user should be able to do both of these tasks via AJAX
+  * A user should be able to do both of these tasks via AJAX, handled by the line_items controller methods destroy and update
   * **Pass the features tests**

 ### Hints about App Architecture